Chesterhuang1999/Veri-qec/README.md

 ```bash
 python3 src/execute_detect_Tanner.py --cpucount nc --basis (Ham7, Rep5)
 ```
 Ham7 refers to the quantum Tanner code which have 343 qubits; Rep5 refers to the code with 125 qubits.

 Detailed discussions for verification of quantum Tanner code in the following section.

-- Evaluation for examples of fault-tolerant gadgets
+#### Evaluation for examples of fault-tolerant gadgets (Figure 9 & 10)
 Our tool supports the verification of simple fault-tolerant gadgets, with or without propagated errors from the previous QEC cycle.
 We choose the logical GHZ state preparation (without propagated errors) and a logical CNOT gate (with propagated errors) as the examples.
 To see the results, you can execute the following command:
 ```bash
 python3 src/logical_op_test.py
 ```
-#### Automated scripts and improved readability of outputs
-We provide four scripts to help automate the evaluation and reproduce the data in the paper.
-Below is a brief introduction about those scripts.

-- src/evaluate_verify.py: reproduces the results generated by our method in Figure 4.
-(Verification of the correction property on surface codes with different distances)

-- src/evaluate_detect.py: reproduces the results in Figure 6.
-(Verification of the detection property on surface codes with different distances)

-- src/evaluate_userprov.py: reproduces the results in Figure 7.
-(Verification of the correction property on surface codes, with user-provided constraints.)
-(A special note: when the *locality* constraints is included, the regions where errors may occur are randomly chosen, which may extensively affect the running time. )

-- src/evaluate_benchmark.py: reproduces the results in Table 4.
-(Verification on code benchmarks)

-Through these automated scripts you can directly view all the results without the need to input all the parameters one by one.

-To enhance the readability of the output results, we have increased the time interval for progress updates.
-Now, intermediate progress is output every five minutes, highlighting the time consumption of each step as well as the final results (whether all qualifying errors can be corrected/detected or counterexamples exist).

-#### Claims and Updates for the evaluation results in the paper
+#### Updates compared with the submitted version of the paper

-I. The experimental results produced by Veri-QEC can support the following claims mentioned in the paper:

-- Veri-QEC can perform general verification for all error configurations on surface codes with up to 121 qubits in $\sim 200$ minutes (see `Output/correction/correction_surface_11.txt`);

-- Veri-QEC can verify the correctness detection property on surface code with distance up to 23; It can detect an counterexample when distance is set to be the real value + 1 for surface codes with distance up to 25 (see `Output/detection_surface/detection_surface_(23,25).txt`).

-- Veri-QEC can perform partial verification for certain user-provided constraints up to 361 qubits within $\sim 100$ minutes (see `Output/userprov_constraint/usrprov_comb_19.txt`).

-- Veri-QEC can verify simple examples of fault-tolerant gadgets.
-(See Section 7.4 in the paper, and the outputs of `src/logical_op_test.py`).

-- Veri-QEC can verify a benchmark of 14 kinds of QEC codes.

-II.
 When revising the experimental results for the QEC code benchmarks, we identified opportunities for updates and improvements.
 The updates of experimental results include:

 1) Results of quantum reed-muller code.
 We extend the scale of the code to $r = 9$ and verified the correctness of the program implementation for this $[511,1,3]$ code within $\sim 47$ hours.
 The time consumption is large but it has been the largest code we verified.

 2) Results of Triorthogonal code.
 We first extend the scale of the code to $r = 64$ and further verify that the distance for $X$ error is $6$ for both codes.

 3) Results of quantum Tanner code.
 We selected two sets of classical linear codes: the 5-bit repetition code and its dual, as well as the 7-bit Hamming code and its dual.
 We also choose *bitwuzla* as the SMT solver for Tanner code.
 We claim that the data in the paper should be updated from two perspectives:

-    - For Tanner code constructed with the 5-qubit repetition code Rep5, we verify the exact code distance **$d = 4$** in about **$20.5$** minutes, following the termination condition $4*d * N(ones) + 3 * N(bits) > N$.
+    - For Tanner code constructed with the 5-qubit repetition code (Rep5), we verify the code distance **$d = 4$** in about **$20.5$** minutes, following the termination condition $4*d * N(ones) + 3 * N(bits) > N$.
 This matches the results in Table 4.
 We remove the result with running time being $137$ seconds because the verification condition is not correctly set.
-The details are illustrated in `Veri-qec/Output/detection/detection_Tanner_Rep5_4.txt`.
+The details are illustrated in `./Output/detection/detection_Tanner_Rep5_4.txt`.

-    - For Tanner code constructed with the Hamming [7,4,3] code, the upper bound **$d <= 12$** is directly obtained from the construction of logical operators; However, due to the exceedingly large problem size, which surpasses the solvable range of current SMT solvers, we ultimately provide a formally verified lower bound for the code distance, namely **$d >= 4$** and it already takes **$\approx 2$** hours to verify.
-The details are illustrated in `Veri-qec/Output/detection/detection_Tanner_Ham7_4_4.txt`.
+    - For Tanner code constructed with the Hamming [7,4,3] code (Ham7), the upper bound **$d <= 12$** is directly obtained from the construction of logical operators; However, due to the exceedingly large problem size, which surpasses the solvable range of current SMT solvers, we ultimately provide a formally verified lower bound for the code distance, namely **$d >= 4$** and it already takes **$\approx 2$** hours to verify.
+The details are illustrated in `./Output/detection/detection_Tanner_Ham7_4_4.txt`.

-### Appendix: Instructions on adding new codes
+### Instructions on adding new codes
+Our artifact supports verification of user-defined codes.
+You can follow this instruction to add a new code to the dataset and verify it.
+Try yourself!

+Generally speaking, define/add a new code requires two types of information: the parity-check matrix (a binary matrix encoding its stabilizers and logical operators) and the supposed code distance.
+If users want to define a new code, we provide interfaces for the following two scenarios separately:

+- The user knows the construction of the code with respect to some parameters (for example, the stabilizers of surface code with respect to distance $d$).
+In this case they can define a customized function to mathematically describe the code, similar to what we've done in qldpc_codes.py and special_codes.py.
+Then they can invoke cond_checker to verify if the supposed code distance satisfies the properties.

+- The user is aware of the matrix of a specific instance of this code.
+We provide a sample interface in `src/execute_verify.py`, which supports direct matrix reading from a file.
+The user will be asked to provide the file path of the matrix and the code distances to be verified.

+Moreover, the efficiency of SMT solver depends heavily on how we divide the problem to be checked into subtasks.
+Too many subtasks will lead to overflows; Too few subtasks can make it exceedingly difficult for the solver to address an individual problem.
+If you encounter each of these issues, you can try to adjust the termination condition by yourself.
+We provide the termination condition in the `easy_enough` member function of the `subtask_generator` class.
+You can adjust the coefficients of `assigned_one_num` and `assigned_bit_num` to adjust the number of subtasks.
+For large codes, we recommend an average run time $0.5s$ to $10s$ for each instance.
+W